 If you have any questions please contact our Social Justice Advocate on 9364 0666 or email email@example.com.

 The Australian Government, through the Department of Immigration and Citizenship, provides this service for people who do not speak English and for English speakers needing to communicate with them.
 The City residents are entitled to a free interpreting service provided by the Department of Immigration and Citizenship.

 To use the telephone interpreting service, follow these directions:

 - Tell the Operator the language you speak

 - Tell the Operator that you wish to speak to the City of Melville.
-The telephone number is 1300 635 845
+The phone number is 9364 0666.

 This service is available during normal City of Melville business hours.
 This service is also available on request at the Customer Service Counter at the City of Melville Civic Centre, 10 Almondbury Road, Booragoon.